The Learning Tree: Depictions of black manhood

 The Learning Tree juxtaposes the lives of Newt Winger and Marcus Savage, two former friends that are trying to find themselves in a white-dominated Midwestern society.
-Though these two young men have different personalities and different goals in life, both characters represent two examples of black manhood.
+Although these two young men have different personalities and different goals in life, both characters represent two examples of black manhood.

-Newt is a young man who tries to adhere to morals, although upset by the racial injustice of the day.
-When adversity occurs, he tries to act with dignity: when he and his friends steal from Jake Kiner, he attempts to make amends by working for him pro bono; when Chauncey Cavanaugh takes a liking to Newt's girlfriend Arcella, he does his best to protect her and ultimately he comes to term with his loss without showing aggression; he tells the truth in the Kiner murder trial, even though it exposes Booker Savage as the killer and African Americans are subsequently shown in an unfavorable light.
+Newt is a young man who tries to adhere to morals, but he is upset by the racial injustice of the day.
+When adversity occurs, he tries to act with dignity: when he and his friends steal from Jake Kiner, he attempts to make amends by working for him pro bono; when Chauncey Cavanaugh takes a liking to Newt's girlfriend Arcella, he does his best to protect her and ultimately he comes to term with his loss without showing aggression; he tells the truth in the Kiner murder trial despite that it exposes Booker Savage as the killer and shows some African Americans in an unfavorable light.
 Newt's determination to act ethically is a reflection of his moral character.

-In contrast, Marcus is a young man who is also upset by the racial injustice of the day, but retaliates with violence.
-His rocky relationship with his father, Booker, does not help his psyche and predisposes him to violence.
+In contrast, Marcus is a young man who also is upset by the racial injustice of the day, but retaliates with violence.
+His rocky relationship with his father does not help his psyche and predisposes him to violence.
 In the case of Marcus, he begins to embody violence, specifically when he beats Kiner and attempts to murder Newt for sending both him and his father to jail.